-4. Sprawl out in a moon shadow.
-When the moon is up around the shower’s peak dates, it’ll be casting looooong shadows at early evening and before dawn.
-Find a moon shadow somewhere that still provides a wide expanse of sky.
+2. Sprawl out in a moon shadow.
+If you plan to watch the Perseids in the light of the moon, notice that the moon casts shadows.
+Find a moon shadow somewhere that still provides you with a wide expanse of sky for meteor-viewing.
 A plateau area with high-standing mountains to block out the moon would work just fine.
 If you can’t do that, find a hedgerow of trees bordering a wide open field somewhere (though obtain permission, if it’s private land).
 Or simply sit in the shadow of a barn or other building.
 Ensconced within a moon shadow, and far from the glow of city lights, the night all of a sudden darkens while the meteors brighten.

-5. Watch with friend or friends, and try facing in different directions so that if someone sees a meteor, that person can call out “meteor” to the rest.
+4. Watch with a friend or friends, and try facing in different directions so that if someone sees a meteor, that person can call out “Meteor!” to the rest.

-6. Embrace the moon.
+7. Embrace the moon.
 We hear people bubble with excitement about seeing meteors in all sorts of conditions – moon or no moon – city lights or no city lights.
-The Perseids, in particular, tend to have a lot of fireballs.
-And so, around the nights of the shower, try taking your lawn chair or blanket to a wide open location and bask in the moon’s bright light. you’ll see an occasional fireball streak by.
+And so, this week, try taking your lawn chair or blanket to a wide open location and bask in the moon’s bright light.
+You’ll see an occasional meteor streak by.
 It’ll be beautiful!

-Bottom line: The August 2014 supermoon will do its best to drown out the 2014 Perseid meteor shower.
-Here are 7 tips for enjoying the Perseid meteors in 2014. #1.
-Start watching for Perseid meteors now, in early August.
+Bottom line: The waning moon will do its best to drown out the 2019 Perseid meteor shower.
+Here are 7 tips for enjoying the moonlit Perseids in 2020.